GregSchiemer/SatGam/README.md

 - to start the animation sequence in sync on all phones;
 - to select 1 of 2 playing modes:

-    1. **PREVIEW** : plays 'fast-forward' giving players an overview of the changing UI
+    1. **PREVIEW** : plays the animation sequence 'fast-forward' giving players an overview of the changing UI
-    2. **CONCERT** : plays in real-time and lasts between 12:24 and 12:48 seconds
+    2. **CONCERT** : plays it in real-time and lasts between 12:24 and 12:48 seconds

 ## 📁 Project Structure